-Device serial numbers · Cloudflare for Teams documentation

 Device serial numbers

-Cloudflare for Teams allows you to build Zero Trust rules based on device serial numbers.
+Cloudflare Zero Trust allows you to build Zero Trust rules based on device serial numbers.
 You can create these rules so that access to applications is granted only to users connecting from company devices.

-To create rules based on device serial numbers you'll need to create a list of numbers using the Lists functionality in the Teams Dashboard.
+To create rules based on device serial numbers you’ll need to create a list of numbers using the Lists functionality in the Zero Trust Dashboard.

-On the Teams dashboard, navigate to My Team > Lists.
+On the Zero Trust dashboard, navigate to My Team > Lists.

 Click Create manual list or Upload CSV.
 For larger teams, it is recommended to upload a CSV or use Cloudflare’s API endpoint.